Tharoor to Present Bill Making Stalking Non-Bailable Offence in LS

-Dr Tharoor decided to join the team because he feels that it is an “underappreciated crime”, which people tend to think of as a harmless activity even though that’s clearly not the case.
+Dr Tharoor decided to join the fight against stalking because he feels that it is an “underappreciated crime”, which people tend to think of as a harmless activity even though that’s clearly not the case.
 Noting how stalking is not just a serious enough crime in itself but can also lead to further crimes, he says:

 ‘If You Give the Guy Bail, God Knows What He’ll do Next’

 Dr Tharoor is firmly of the opinion that designating stalking as a non-bailable offence is needed because:

 If this amendment is brought in, he feels that this could provide grounds for sending a strong signal to society that stalking is unacceptable – and that there are consequences for doing it.
 Currently, because stalking is a bailable offence, even if a complaint against a stalker is made to the police, they can get bail without any conditions.
 If it is non-bailable, a magistrate will have to assess whether the stalker should get bail, and on what conditions.